-Last year, when we went on an overnight hike to Karamatsu, there was a female hiker who fell down and hit her head on her descend.
-It was near the hut so the staffs at the Karamatsu-dake Chojo-sanso are the ones who called emergency services to request for helicopter transport.
+Last year, when we went on an overnight hike to Karamatsu, there was a female hiker who fell and hit her head during the descent.
+It happened near the hut, so the staff at Karamatsu-dake Chojo-sanso were the ones who called emergency services to request a helicopter transport.

-Do you know how much it cost for search and rescue or helicopter transport for emergencies in Japan?
-The average cost of helicopter rescue in Japan is ¥398,000 and it can go higher if they can’t find you immediately.
+Do you know how much search and rescue or helicopter transport actually costs in Japan?
+The average cost of helicopter rescue is around ¥398,000, and it can go even higher if they can’t locate you immediately.

-If the person is not found, in addition to the search costs, the family will have to bear the huge financial burden of hundreds of millions to tens of millions of yen for up to seven years, including dismissal from work and mortgage payments.
+If the person is not found, on top of the search costs, the family will have to bear an enormous financial burden — ranging from tens to even hundreds of millions of yen — for up to seven years, including things like loss of income, dismissal from work, and ongoing mortgage payments.

-That is a lot if you have to pay out of pocket and Japan National health insurance does not cover helicopter rescue.
-This is why I advocate for getting a mountain or outdoor insurance.
-For me, this is also a way to practice safe alpinism.
+That is an unbelievable amount to pay out of pocket, especially since Japan’s National Health Insurance does not cover helicopter rescue.
+This is why I strongly advocate for getting mountain or outdoor insurance.
+For me, this is also a way of practicing safe alpinism.

-I think it’s a good idea to enroll in an outdoor insurance on top of your life insurance because some insurance has limit on their outdoor activity coverage, especially if you do a lot of outdoor activities.
-Most insurance also don’t cover search and rescue/ helicopter rescue.
+I think it’s a good idea to enroll in outdoor insurance on top of your life insurance because some plans have limits on their outdoor activity coverage — especially if you do a lot of outdoor activities.
+Most insurance policies also don’t cover search and rescue or helicopter transport.

 Basic Insurance Types